sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 ## Introduction
+In recent years, the field of multimodal understanding and generation has seen significant advancements, particularly with the rise of unified models capable of addressing a wide range of tasks.
+Notable examples include Meta’s Transfusion, NUS’s Show-O, and BAAI’s EMU3, which have set the stage for a growing trend: the development of single models that can process and generate information across multiple modalities, such as text, images, and more.
+These unified models utilize a variety of techniques, including pure autoregressive methods, diffusion-based approaches, or even hybrid combinations of both.

 <blockquote>
 “Unity is strength... when there is teamwork and collaboration, wonderful things can be achieved.” — Mattie Stepanek
 </blockquote>
+Unity concept resonates deeply in the context of unified models for multimodal understanding and generation.
+This blog aims to explore the recent developments in unified multimodal models, reviewing their current state and outlining the future directions for research and application.
+We will delve into the principles behind autoregressive and diffusion models, shedding light on their unique characteristics and how they can be effectively combined.
+Ultimately, we will discuss whether the future of unified models lies in one of these paradigms, or if a hybrid approach holds the key to even greater advancements.

 ## Background: Autoregressive and Diffusion